 If payments stop altogether, the loan becomes delinquent and goes into default.
 The default status continues for roughly 90 days.
 At this point, the lender usually reaches out to the homeowner about the balance of the loan.
 If the homeowner cannot pay, the lender may file a Notice of Foreclosure and file foreclosure documents in court.

 This part of the process usually takes 120 days to nine months to complete.
 The homeowner can challenge this process in court.

-What To Do When You Can’t Make the Payments
+When You Can’t Make the Payments

 - Act Fast: It’s hard to accept financial hardship when it happens.
 Denying your difficulties with money makes the situation worse.
 Luckily options are available to you.
 Time is of the essence when it comes to receiving support.
 Be proactive!
 When you wait to explore what could help you, you reduce the options that are available to you.